10 Creative and Innovative Product Design #5

 Simply nestle your iPod inside the metal and silicone case of the OWLE and get ready to shoot the best iPhone video you’ve ever seen.

-4. Toshiba Escargot Vacuum [link]
+4. Toshiba Escargot Vacuum [buy on Amazon]

 This is the coolest vacuum I have ever seen.
 First I thought it was a modern hearphone….Anyway, Toshiba has teamed up with Electrolux to designed this circular escargot vacuum, pretty!
 It weighs only 2.1kg and everything can be rolled up or fits into the space between the large brushed aluminum wheels.
 It has a cyclone vacuum inside with high suction and can also be carried with a shoulder strap.